oakes/neovim-rs/README.md

 ## Build Instructions

+Notes:
-Note: Requires the nightly release of Rust due to the use of unstable features.
+* Requires the nightly release of Rust due to the use of unstable features.
+* If neovim fails to build, try going into the `neovim` directory and running `make libnvim` to get more specific errors.

 ### Linux (apt-get)